SilentCatD/inherited_rxdart/README.md

 View documents of each API for more details.
 The library support multiple type of blocs and related widgets.

-- RxSingleStateBloc: for simple model based state-management, shipped with related widget:
+- RxViewModel: for simple view model based state-management, shipped with related widget:
-    - RxSingleStateBuilder: for handle rebuilding widget when a new state is emitted.
+    - RxViewModelBuilder: for handle rebuilding widget when a new state is emitted.
-    - RxSingleStateSelector: for selectively rebuilding when state changed.
+    - RxViewModelSelector: for selectively rebuilding when state changed.
-    - RxSingleStateListener: for a listener callback when state changed.
+    - RxViewModelListener: for a listener callback when state changed.
-    - RxSingleStateConsumer: combination of builder and listener.
+    - RxViewModelConsumer: combination of builder and listener.

 For other blocs, there will be specific widget for each purpose include: rebuilding, listening,...